wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 Alternatively, you may wish to [donate here](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=5YMUQTV2LVAW6&item_name=AlphaOmega-Captcha-Anti-Spam-Filter--WordPress--Plugin)

-I thank you for your kind support.
+Thank you for your kind support.

 = How do I know if my WordPress Theme is compatible with the plugin? =